 - Looking into seasonality of ingredients and how they are grown, caught or reared.

 - The introduction of computing and coding of products in KS2.

 - Researching key events and individuals in KS2.

-Design Technology is taught in all year groups and through at least one topic per term, which includes one topic relating to food.
+It is the intent of Towngate Primary Academy for Design Technology to taught in all year groups through at least one topic per term, which includes one topic relating to food.
 Design Technology projects are often made cross curricular - linking to other subjects taught.
 Across the academy we also raise the profile of Design Technology through our INSPIRE events.